 - Play Wales’ review of the 22 local authority Play Sufficiency Assessments 2016 and 2019

 - The Playwork Education and Training Council for Wales (PETC Wales)

 - Qualifications Wales’ review of Health and Social Care, Childcare and Playwork Qualifications in Wales.

-This plan does not have an expiry date, however it will be revisited annually as part of the annual action plan and a fuller review of the priorities will take place following the next Play Sufficiency Assessment Review in 2019.
+This plan does not have an expiry date, however it will be revisited annually as part of the annual action plan and has been updated for 2020 to reflect the Play Sufficiency Assessment Review in 2019.
 Play Wales will develop an annual action plan based on the priority areas within this plan.